-I hope this is helpful, and I left some gifts for you at the bottom of this article.
+Oh, and because I believe in rewarding curiosity, I’ve left some surprises for you at the bottom of this article.
+Enjoy!

 BE FLEXIBLE!
 Every project will be different.
-They may have a different workflow, but the ideas should be the same.
-The point of this post is to give you a birdseye view of everything.
+They may have a different workflow, but the ideas should be identical.
+The point of this post is to give you a bird’s eye view of everything.

 VFX PRODUCER vs VFX SUPERVISOR